 E-Commerce: In an e-commerce application, you might need to join the

 Customers,Orders, andProductstables to generate sales reports.
-By using aliases, qualifying column names, and creating indexes on the relevant columns, you can ensure that the reports are generated accurately and efficiently. -
+By using aliases, qualifying column names, and creating indexes on the relevant columns, you can see to it that the reports are generated accurately and efficiently. -

 Healthcare: In a healthcare system, you might need to join the